jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-03-component-libraries-and-style-guides.md

 ---
 layout: post
-title: "Day 3: Component Libraries & Style Guides"
+title: "Day 3: Keeping Your UI Consistent"
 date: 2026-01-03
 author: Jeff Blankenburg
 excerpt: "AI doesn't know what your design system looks like unless you show it."